mbeicht/OctoPrint/docs/api/timelapse.rst

 .. http:post:: /api/timelapse

    Save a new :ref:`timelapse configuration <sec-api-timelapse-datamodel-config>` to use for the next print.
-Set the optional ``save`` flag in the configuration to ``true`` in order to make the new configuration persist accross restarts.

    The configuration is expected as the request body.

-   Returns a :ref:`timelapse list <sec-api-timelapse-datamodel-list>` in the response body.

    Requires the ``TIMELAPSE_ADMIN`` permission.

-   :param unrendered: If provided and true, also include unrendered timelapses in the response

 .. _sec-api-timelapse-datamodel: